h2oai/h2o-3/h2o-docs/src/product/data-science/if.rst

     - ``custom`` (Python client only)
     - ``custom_increasing`` (Python client only)

+-  `stopping_rounds <algo-params/stopping_rounds.html>`__: Stops training when the option selected for **stopping\_metric** doesn't improve for the specified number of training rounds, based on a simple moving average.
+This value is set to 0 (disabled) by default.
+The metric is computed on the validation data (if provided); otherwise, training data is used.

+   **Note**: If cross-validation is enabled:

+    - All cross-validation models stop training when the validation metric doesn't improve.
--  `stopping_tolerance <algo-params/stopping_tolerance.html>`__: Specify the relative tolerance for the
+    - The main model runs for the mean number of epochs.
+    - N+1 models may be off by the number specified for **stopping\_rounds** from the best model, but the cross-validation metric estimates the performance of the main model for the resulting number of epochs (which may be fewer than the specified number of epochs).

-   metric-based stopping to stop training if the improvement is less than this value.
+-  `stopping_tolerance <algo-params/stopping_tolerance.html>`__: Specify the relative tolerance for the metric-based stopping to stop training if the improvement is less than this value.
 This value defaults to 0.01.

--  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

-- **contamination**: The contamination ratio is the proportion of anomalies in the input dataset.
-If undefined (``-1``), the predict function will not mark observations as anomalies and only anomaly score will be returned.
-Defaults to ``-1``.

 Anomaly Score
 ~~~~~~~~~~~~~